tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 - Thorin can (again) try to get to the castle of the Chaos Wizard (enforce that?)
 - Thorin is able to get to the fields of Vigrid but he cannot enter the castle (the rune from the fourth dungeon is needed)
 - Only the way to the second level is free
-    - Third level is blocked by something heavy (rune of level 2 makes it possible to move it)
+    - Third level is reachable, but thorin takes constant damage, which makes it not possible to win this level yet (rune of level 2 negates this constant damage)
 	- Fourth level needs to be payed with a live (see [Runes](#to-be-added))
 - Level is in Niflheim (cold area in the north - entry near Asgard / Vigrid)
 - Map:
     - The map should not consist of only the dungeon, but also a view other things and NPCs
-	- Maybe use the ice tileset? (not available yet)
+	- Maybe use the ice tileset?
 - Textures:
     - Final part (maybe use ice tileset here):
         - Ice Elemental (small)